evainlau/pycao/tutorialManual/discover.rst

 constructs some python objects using your code.
 Then an instruction camera.shoot at the end of your python code calls a module povrayshoot.py.
-Povrayshoot takes  the objects you built as input and produces  povray code as output.
+Povrayshoot takes  the objects you built as input and produces  povray/OpenScad/Latex code as output.
-An other instruction camera.show in your code calls povray to create the image file  nameOfYourImage.png from the povray code and shows the image in the viewer.
+An other instruction camera.show in your code calls povray/OpenScad/Latex to create the image file  nameOfYourImage.png or nameOfYourImage.pdf and displays the image on the screen.

-In other words, in the dialog chain from the developper to the raytracer, pycao talks with the developper, the povray language talks with the raytracer, and povrayshoot  makes the translation between pycao and povray.
+In other words, in the dialog chain from the developper to the display, pycao talks with the developper, the povray/OpenScad/Latex language talks with the X interface, and povrayshoot  makes the translation between pycao and povray/OpenScad/Latex.
 The architecture is then:

 .. centered::
-   developper <---> pycao <---> povrayshoot <---> povray language <--->
+   developper <---> pycao <---> povrayshoot <---> povray/openscad/tex language <--->
-   raytracer kernel
+   compilation and display kernel

-In principle, it would be possible to export to stl or blender replacing only the povrayshoot module of pycao.
+In principle, it would be possible to export to stl or blender directly replacing only the povrayshoot module of pycao.
+There is no project along these lines as the export through openscad is satisfactory and gives access to .stl exports.

 What are the defaults of pycao ?